Albirizzu/oDCM_team8/README.md

 **Are there any errors, sources of noise, or redundancies in the dataset?**

 As Box Office Mojo does not provide any movie ID's the data from Box Office Mojo is matched with data scraped from IMDb based on movie titles.
 In contrast to ID-tags, movie titles are not unique.
 Therefore there is a possibility that one movie can be matched with multiple movie ratings.
+Additionally, movie ratings are subjected to bias as they only measure the opinion of people who rate movies on IMDb.

 **Is the dataset self-contained, or does it link to or otherwise rely on external resources?**